NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 ## Set properties

-You can create an example class library project by using the `dotnet new classlib` command.
-To create a NuGet package, add a `<PackageId>` tag to your project file.
-This package identifier must be unique across nuget.org and any other targets that host the package.
-If you don't specify a value, the `pack` command uses the `AssemblyName`.
+You can create an example class library project by using the `dotnet new classlib` command, and package the project by using `dotnet pack`.
+The `dotnet pack` command uses the following properties.
+If you don't specify values in the project file, the command uses default values.

-The `pack` command also uses the following properties.
-If you don't supply values in the project file, the command uses default values.
+- `PackageId`, the package identifier, must be unique across nuget.org and any other targets that host the package.
+If you don't specify a value, the command uses the `AssemblyName`.
 - `Version` is a specific version number in the form `Major.Minor.Patch[-Suffix]`, where `-Suffix` identifies [prerelease versions](prerelease-packages.md).
 If not specified, the default value is `1.0.0`.
 - `Authors` are the authors of the package.
 If not specified, the default value is the `AssemblyName`.
 - `Company` is company information.
 If not specified, the default value is the `Authors` value.